kidusm001/multi-fleet-managment/docs/project main docs/UserManual.md

 4. Ensure all shuttle information remains current and accurate.

 ### 4.5 Briefing Drivers on Assignments [Driver & Manager]

 Drivers generally receive read-only accounts or rely on dispatcher briefings.
 Use these steps to keep the field team aligned.

 **Preparing for Driver Briefing:**
 1. Ensure all routes are finalized and assignments are confirmed in the system.
-2. Open the Route Management interface and navigate to the "Management" view.
+2. Open the Route Management interface and navigate to the “Management” view.
 3. Filter routes by the relevant shift and status to focus on active assignments.

 **Reviewing Route Details:**